 In 2020 we set out to test just how strong our mudguards are.
 We invest heavily in research, development and innovation with the support of the New Zealand government via Callaghan Innovation.

-The Association of Rotational Moulders Australasia (ARMA) has a standard test for testing the strength of plastic.
+We are a member of the The Association of Rotational Moulders Australasia (ARMA).
+They have a standard method for testing the strength of plastic.
 This involves dropping a standardised metal dart from various heights on to plastic so see how much force the plastic can tolerate.
 We undertook this test with hundreds of samples with temperature controls to ensure reliable results.

 Rhino mudguards are up to 218% stronger than Injection Moulded guards at Ambient temperatures (20 degrees).